 FARMING AND TREE NURSERIES

-The soil in Haiti is mostly clay and rock, yet the farmers make use
+The soil in Haiti is mostly clay and rock, yet the farmers make

-planting vegetable and tree seeds.
+material when planting vegetable and tree seeds.

 The director of the middle school in Grand Boulage has told us